KSR International Co. v. Teleflex Inc.: Implications

 The KSR decision has been criticized as substituting the statutory requirement of non-obviousness for an easier-to-prove evidence of unpredictability.

 A statistical study noted that there was a multi-fold increase in the percentage of patents found invalid on trials both on the basis of novelty and of non-obviousness before and after the certiorari in KSR.
 These percentages declined to almost pre-KSR levels in the two years following KSR.

 In Leapfrog Enterprises, Inc. v.
 Fisher-Price, Inc., the Federal Circuit began applying the KSR case, holding U.S. Patent 5,813,861 invalid as obvious.
 A KSR-style obviousness analysis was applied in Perfect Web Technologies, Inc. v.
 InfoUSA, Inc..

 The USPTO Board of Patent Appeals and Interferences (BPAI) cites KSR in about 60% of its decisions related to obviousness irrespective of whether it affirms a patent examiner's rejection or reverses the rejection.
 Overall reversal rates have stayed about the same, indicating that KSR has not suddenly made all inventions obvious.
 The BPAI is emphasizing that examiners must still give strong reasons for their rejections.
 The USPTO management has backed this emphasis up with a memorandum to all technology directors instructing them that when making an obviousness rejection "it remains necessary to identify the reason why a person of ordinary skill in the art would have combined the prior art elements in the manner claimed."

+In the article The KSR Standard for Obviousness: A Pendulum Shift to 20/20 Hindsight, attorneys Michael O. Warnecke, Esq., and Brandy R. McMillion, Esq. discuss how the 2007 Supreme Court decision creates the need for full knowledge and complete understanding about the obviousness of a new technology before the 2007 ruling (20/20 Hindsight).